spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

 for the template Fibo, to access the resulting value of the fibonacci calculations.
 Thus, the Nth fibonacci number can be read by `Fibo<N>::value`.

-The same can be written using concepts-lite technique (in C++17) by formulating the recursion formula using a requires clause:
+The same can be written using concepts-lite technique (in C++17, [Technical specification](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf), [Tutorial](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3701.pdf)) by formulating the recursion formula using a requires clause:
 {% highlight c++ %}
 template <long I> struct Fibo    { static constexpr long value = 0; };